danielvasquez1210/Just_Testing1/README.md

 Related to Introduction to Python

 ## Songs I can cover on guitar
-1. Pigs on the wing
+1. Pigs on the wing - Pink Floyd
-2. Side of the road
+2. Side of the road - Beck
-3. Tried and true
+3. Tried and true - Ween
-4. Clementine
+4. Clementine - Elliott Smith
-5. Free Ride
+5. Free ride - Nick Drake